 A minimum of 14 units (11 core units and 3 optional units) and must have completed at least 120 hours of community or home-based employment to get a Certificate IV in Disability- A disability support worker certificate.

-As per Talent.com, the average disability support worker salary in Australia is $64,350 per year.
-This shows that the average disability support worker salary in Australia per hour is $33.
+As per Talent.com, the average disability support worker’s salary in Australia is $64,350 per year.
+This shows that the average disability support worker’s salary in Australia per hour is $33.

-For entry-level positions, a disability support worker salary is $57,925 per year, while the experienced ones can make up to $76,569 per year.
-The disability support worker salary on average is $36.00 per hour in Perth, Western Australia.
+For entry-level positions, a disability support worker’s salary is $57,925 per year, while the experienced ones can make up to $76,569 per year.
+The disability support worker’s salary, on average, is $36.00 per hour in Perth, Western Australia.

 *Note: $ means Australian Dollar.

-What will make a disability support worker resume and cover letter great?
+What will make a disability support worker’s resume and cover letter great?

-After acquiring knowledge and training and disability support worker certificates, now is time to find disability support worker jobs.
-Well, you can find numerous disability support worker jobs online.
+After acquiring knowledge and training and disability support worker certificates, now is the time to find disability support worker jobs.
+Well, you can find numerous disability support worker jobs in Perth.

-In addition, your certificates and qualification may not impress recruiters if your disability support worker cover letter and disability support worker resume are not proper.
+In addition, your certificates and qualification may not impress recruiters if your disability support worker cover letter and disability support worker resume is not proper.

-Starting with a Disability Support Worker Resume, it must include presenting your relevant work history and skills that can entice hiring managers.
+Starting with a Disability Support Worker Resume must include presenting your relevant work history and skills that can entice hiring managers.

-A good disability support worker resume combines soft skills like building, compassion, and communication.
+A good disability support worker’s resume combines soft skills like building, compassion, and communication.